shawnweisfeld/DallasXamlComposition/README.md

 maximum maintainability.

 * Inherits DataContext from the container, usually an item in a list.
-* Can select based on the type of the DataContext.
+* Can change based on the type of the DataContext.

-Example data template: Track selection.
+Example data template: Activity feed.

 ## Control Templates